 See also – Sincerely, L. Cohen

 Here are ten of the songs less remembered.
 They aren’t necessarily my favourites, from a canon that spans six decades, but all resonate with me.
-These are songs I know by heart, and have repeatedly turned to over the years for spiritual sustenance, but for the most part have fallen by the wayside for all but dyed in the wool Cohenista.
+I know them by heart and have turned to them repeatedly over the years for spiritual sustenance, though most have fallen by the wayside for all but dyed in the wool Cohenista.

 Ah you hate to watch another tired man lay down his hand like he was giving up the holy game of poker – Stranger Song from Songs of Leonard Cohen, 1966, his first album, which also features the more famous Suzanne, So Long Marianne and Hey, That’s No Way to Say Goodbye.